theblackorange/CA-Certification/README.md

 1. To be eligible for the certificate, please fill the form in case you haven't filled yet.
 [Form Link](https://forms.gle/sh9JpZiq6DN4utvm7)
 2. Join the slack group to get updates : [CertificationGroupCA](https://bit.ly/CertificationGroupCA), and join the channels you wish too.

 All the best !
-Keep hustling, keep learning.
+Keep hustling, keep learning :)